matrup01/data_import_modules/docu/docu.md

    scatter (bool, optional) ... if True the data is plotted as a scatterplot - default: False secondary (bool, optional) ... if True the plot will be drawn on the right y-axis - default: False masknan (bool, optional) ... if True NaN values are masked out to draw a uninterupted plot - default: True

+4.2.8 DroneWrapper.save(filename)

+    saves the DroneWrapper object as a .flight file

+    filename (str) ... determines the filename of the outputted file

 6.    wibs.py